das-snigdha/BayesSPMSM/README.md

 ## Additional Materials

+- The **data** folder contains the motivating GAAD data set used in the application section of the paper.

-The **simulations** folder contains the code to reproduce the simulations results and generate the plots using MCMC output, as shown in the paper.
+- The **simulations** folder contains the code to reproduce the simulations results and generate the plots using MCMC output, as shown in the paper.

 ## Example